 You may need to help get students started, but generally, they will need to sew from one side of the stocking to the other side.
 It does not matter which direction they sew.
 The first few stitches need to be snug and double back (this is called a backstitch when you stitch over the same area again) so that it’s secure.
 We found this was easy for some students, but the ones with fine motor challenges needed a bit of help.

 Ninja Note: We made it very clear that these ornaments were going to be gifts for their families and that no matter how it looked in the end, their families would love it because they made it.
 This helped with perfectionists.

-If your student runs out of thread before they get to the end of their sewing, the will need to cut their thread, get more thread, rethread the needle and the start a few stitches back from where they ran out.
+If your student runs out of thread before they get to the end of their sewing, they will need to cut their thread, get more thread, rethread the needle and start a few stitches back from where they ran out.
 Backstitch a bit to make sure it stays closed.

 When a student gets to the end of the place where they are sewing, they need to backstitch a bit.
 Tie a knot and cut off the extra thread.

 Each stocking will need a candy cane made from pipe cleaners.
 This is the hook that will hang the ornament from a tree (or wherever the recipient chooses to hang it).
 Use hot glue to attach it so that it’s inside the stocking and then sticking out a bit.
 Stockings need to be stuffed with tissue so they’re puffy.
 We found that tearing up the tissue made it less lumpy.
 One big napkin or two standard tissues seemed to be enough.